gerac83/BMVC2024/authors/instructions-for-presenting-authors.md

 ## Posters

 All authors with accepted papers at BMVC 2024 will have the opportunity to present their work in one of the poster sessions (including oral presentations).
-For this, we ask that the e-poster image to be a non-transparent .pdf file that is at least 1000 X 600 px, A0 aspect ratio and no larger than 3 MB.
+For this, we ask that the e-poster image to be a non-transparent .pdf file that is at least 1000 X 600 px in portrait, A0 aspect ratio and no larger than 3 MB.
 Posters should be in portrait.

 For the conference, please prepare a physical poster in A0 size (841 x 1188 mm) in portrait to fit our poster boards.
 Details for the poster schedule can be found in the [conference schedule](https://bmvc2024.org/programme/programme/).
-We have no official template for your e-poster or video, but we would suggest you include our BMVC 2024 logo which can be downloaded from [https://bmvc2024.org](https://bmvc2024.org).
+We have no official template for your, poster, e-poster or video, but we would suggest you include our BMVC 2024 logo which can be downloaded from [https://bmvc2024.org](https://bmvc2024.org).

-**We will not have facilities to print posters, so participants are asked to bring their posters to the sign-in desk when registering on-site, and a volunteer team member will set up the poster.**
+**We will not have facilities to print posters, so participants are asked to bring their posters.**

 ## Video summaries